Adamage/tutorials/simple_applications/pytorch/mnist/README.md

 We are ready to start training.
 However to track the accuracy while training we need to define one more helper function.
 During the training, not every samples prediction is returned for efficiency reasons, so this helper function will check accuracy for labels where prediction is available.
+This behavior is controlled by setting `AnchorMode` in `poptorch.Options()`.

 ```python